American Indian

 Unfortunately, the tactics have worked.
 Big Tobacco aggressively targeted communities and, as a result, some populations have higher rates of tobacco use, experience greater secondhand smoke exposure at work and at home, and have higher rates of tobacco-related disease than the general population.1

 Addressing tobacco-related health inequities is key to California’s efforts to fight tobacco, our state’s number one cause of preventable death and disease.2 Tobacco use, pricing, and its impact across California were analyzed where significant disparities were found across various populations.
-See how Big Tobacco affects each community in the Nation’s most diverse state.
+See how Big Tobacco affects each community in the nation’s most diverse state.

-A Story Of Inequity Methodology >
+A Story Of Inequity methodology >